 Our primary sources of liquidity come from existing cash and cash generated from operations, our Revolver and our ability to raise capital under our universal shelf registration statement.
 Our near-term fixed commitments for cash expenditures consist primarily of payments under operating leases and inventory purchase commitments.
-We plan to invest in improvements to our new facilities during fiscal 2020.
+We plan to continue to invest in the modernization of our facilities, including the expansion of our trusted custom microelectronics business during fiscal 2021.

-Based on our current plans and business conditions, we believe that existing cash and cash equivalents, our available Revolver, cash generated from operations, and our financing capabilities will be sufficient to satisfy our anticipated cash requirements for at least the next twelve months.
+Based on our current plans, business conditions, including the COVID pandemic, and essential business status, we believe that existing cash and cash equivalents, our available Revolver, cash generated from operations, and our financing capabilities will be sufficient to satisfy our anticipated cash requirements for at least the next twelve months.
+Refer to Item 1A - "Risk Factors" for risk factors concerning the Company, including a risk factor related to health epidemics, pandemics and similar outbreaks.